karttur/setup-theme-blog/_posts/2018/2018-01-20-so-simple-edits.markdown

         <a href="{{ site.url }}{{ page.next.url }}" class="btn" title="{{ page.next.title }}">Next</a>
       {% endif %}
     </nav><!-- /.pagination -->
+{% endraw %}
 ```

-Compared to the orignal So Simple theme definitions, this gives the option to fully control the navigation links to 'previous' and 'next' for both the layout _posts_ and _articles_,
-but also required two new YAML parameters: _previousurl_ and _nexturl_:
+Compared to the original So Simple theme definitions, this gives the option to fully control the navigation links to 'previous' and 'next' for both the layout _posts_ and _articles_, but also requires two new YAML parameters: _previousurl_ and _nexturl_:

 ```
 ___